wtlin1228/webpack-bundle-duplications/README.md

 ### With `DeduplicateWebpackPlugin`

 Use `DeduplicateWebpackPlugin` to deduplicate the bundle.
+In my experimental tool project `/app`.
+The bundle size increased by `node_modules/@wtlin1228` is reduced by **20.5%**.
+So, that could be a good optimization for more complex projects.

 ```js
 // webpack config